Published: 18 Feb 2025 | Reading Time: 5 min read

 Suppose you are arranging your bookshelf, and you need to reverse the order in which the books are kept.
 How would you do it?
 You would pick the books off the shelf individually and place them onto a stack on the floor.
 Then, from the beginning of the stack of books, you would start placing them back on the shelf, which would give you a reversed order.
-We do something similar while trying to Reverse first k elements of a queue while programming.
-In this Blog, we will explore how to reverse the first k elements of a queue using different programs.
+We do something similar while trying to reverse first k elements of a queue while programming.
+In this article, we will explore how to reverse the first k elements of a queue using different programs.

 If we are given an integer k, and a queue consisting of integers, we need to reverse the order of the first k elements in the queue such that the elements after the kth element are undisturbed, and the first k elements are now in the reverse order of their original positions in the queue.